 - Keep guards on all tools and store out of reach.
 Power tools come with safety covers for a reason.
 Be sure to keep all safety covers on the tools.
 Also, store the tools out of the reach of children or in a locked tool chest.

 - Stair safety.
 Stairs can be the cause of accidents for many different reasons.
 To best avoid falls make sure your handrail runs the full length of the staircase, carpets are secure, and do not put area rugs or mats at the base or top of the stairs.
 Also if you paint basement stairs it will be beneficial to add some sand to the pain to give the stairs more traction.
 For outside steps that are not well lit, paint the edges white so they can be seen in the dark.

 - Keep cleaning products out of reach.
 All cleaning products should be stored in a place where kids and pets cannot get to them.
 Put them in a cabinet with child-proof locks or better yet store them in a high cabinet.

-If you or someone you love has been injured you may be entitled to compensation.
-Contact the Pennsylvania accident lawyers at Console & Hollawell today by calling (866) 778-5500, and find out what your legal rights and options are.
+If you or someone you love has been injured, you may be entitled to compensation.
+Contact the Pennsylvania accident lawyers at Console & Associates P.C. today by calling (866) 778-5500.
+Find out what your legal rights and options are.